ugr-sail/sinergym/doc/source/pages/installation.rst

 .. note:: It is possible to change parameters in order to set up your own VM with your preferences (see `create-with-container <https://cloud.google.com/sdk/gcloud/reference/compute/instances/create-with-container>`__).

-.. warning:: `--boot-disk-size` it is really important, by default VM set 10GB and it isn't enough at all for Energym container.
+.. warning:: `--boot-disk-size` is really important, by default VM set 10GB and it isn't enough at all for Energym container.
               This derive in a silence error for Google Cloud Build (and you would need to check logs, which incident is not clear).

 3. Use your own container